COMHIS/python-basics/3_basic_concepts_ii/part3.md

 This part will familiarize you with the second group of basic concepts.
 After understanding these, you are in theory ready to go.
 There is still a lot of ground to cover beyond these concepts, but for an aspiring digital humanist, you are basically ready to go.

+## Important reminder

+The basic logic of programming applies again.
+Input-> blahblah-> output

 ---

 ## Concepts to be covered

 In the following we'll cover:

-* [**Lists and dictionaries**](./lists.md) - two datatypes that are extremely useful in storing data within a script
+* [**Lists and dictionaries**](./lists.md) - two data types that are extremely useful in storing data within a script
 * [**Indentations / Code blocks**](./codeblocks.md) - the way to create subsections in script
-* [**Functions**](./functions.md) - small miniprograms inside our script files
+* [**Functions**](./functions.md) - small mini programs inside our script files
 * **Manipulating strings** - manipulating and modifying text variables
 * Some more things on **Iteration** - loops continued
-* Importing **modules** - many useful commands are not included in the basic group included with Python, and need to be added separately.
+* [**Importing modules**](./importing.md) - many useful commands are not included in the basic group included with Python, and need to be added separately.

 ---

+### Overview

-We'll go thought thse concepts by going back to our [Dostojevsky example](../2_basic_concepts/suddenly.md) from the previous part.
+We'll go thought these concepts by going back to our [Dostoyevsky example](../2_basic_concepts/suddenly.md) from the previous part.
 Instead of looking at the concordance lines with 'suddenly' we'll now dig out so called [2-grams](http://text-analytics101.rxnlp.com/2014/11/what-are-n-grams.html), that is to say, the text split into 2 word sequences.

 First, have a look at the code as it is, to get a general overview of it.
 No need to understand everything just yet:

 [dostoyevsky_2grams.py](./dostoyevsky_2grams.py)

+To get a feel of where are we heading try running the code also.
+We're applying the methods to another source text now, namely "The Brothers Karamazov".
+Do as you did previously, and save [intros.py](https://raw.githubusercontent.com/COMHIS/python-basics/master/3_basic_concepts_ii/intros.py) and [dostoyevsky_concordance.py](https://raw.githubusercontent.com/COMHIS/python-basics/master/3_basic_concepts_ii/dostoyevsky_2grams.py) into a new directory, and use python to run `dostoyevsky_2grams.py`.

 ---

 Now, lets break to code down, a section at a time, and have a look at what is going on.
+Look at the code first, read the immediate explanation and go through the link to get a hopefully more clear and thorough breakdown of what is going on.

 ### Importing